ihedbit/Zellular-ZApps/Decentralized_Downtime_Monitoring_System/README.md

-Here’s the updated README with improved clarity, additional details for the rewritten scripts, and a refreshed structure:

----

 # Decentralized Node Downtime Monitoring System

 This project implements a **Decentralized Node Downtime Monitoring System** leveraging **Zellular Infrastructure** to achieve consensus on node uptime and downtime.
 It uses threshold signatures for fault tolerance and ensures a consistent state across all participating nodes.